Major in Earth and Environmental Sciences

 - Fourth-year standing;

-- A minimum grade average of 76% in 200- and 300 and 400-level courses applicable to the Major in Earth and Environmental Sciences; and
+- A minimum grade average of 76% in 200-, 300- and 400-level courses applicable to the Major in Earth and Environmental Sciences;

-- Enrolment in EESC 449 with a research project and supervisor approved by the department head.
+- Enrolment in EESC_O 449 with a research project and supervisor approved by the department head;

-- An individual research project as agreed upon by the student and the supervising faculty member.
+- An individual research project as agreed upon by the student and the supervising faculty member; and

 - Permission of the Department Head.